01 of 11

 02 of 11

-There are many companies that offer snorkel and scuba dive cruises on the Big Island of Hawaii, but my personal favorite is Fair Wind Big Island Ocean Guides
+There are many companies that offer snorkel and scuba dive cruises on the Big Island of Hawaii, but our favorite is Fair Wind Big Island Ocean Guides.

 Fair Wind makes daily snorkel and scuba dive cruises (and whale watch cruises in season) along the South Kona Coast of the Big Island, departing from Keauhou Bay, just a 15-minute drive from Kailua Kona.